ono-midori/ono-midori.github.io/techs/zguide.md

 You might wonder, if all networks eventually get large enough to need intermediaries, why don't we simply have a message broker in place for all applications?
 For beginners, it's a fair compromise.
 Just always use a star topology, forget about performance, and things will usually work.
 However, message brokers are greedy things; in their role as central intermediaries, they become too complex, too stateful, and eventually a problem.

-It's better to think of intermediaries as simple stateless message switches.
+*It's better to think of intermediaries as simple stateless message switches*.
 A good analogy is an HTTP proxy; it's there, but doesn't have any special role. *Adding a pub-sub proxy solves the dynamic discovery problem in our example*.
-We set the proxy in the “middle” of the network.
+We set the proxy in the "middle" of the network.
 The proxy opens an XSUB socket, an XPUB socket, and binds each to well-known IP addresses and ports.
 Then, all other processes connect to the proxy, instead of to each other.
 It becomes trivial to add more subscribers or publishers.

 ![](./pics/zmq/fig14.png)

 We need XPUB and XSUB sockets because ZeroMQ does subscription forwarding from subscribers to publishers.
 XSUB and XPUB are exactly like SUB and PUB except they expose subscriptions as special messages.
 The proxy has to forward these subscription messages from subscriber side to publisher side, by reading them from the XPUB socket and writing them to the XSUB socket.
-This is the main use case for XSUB and XPUB.
+This is the main use case for XSUB and XPUB. [意思是说,XSUB和XPUB可以自动完成这个过程?]

 #### Shared Queue (DEALER and ROUTER sockets)